venabhi/hard-parts-javascript/README.md

 <!--  how to resuse the object using generalise function -->
-create the object and use many times we can by using generalise function generate a function with a function then we can use many times.
+create the object and use many times we can by using generalise function generate a object with a function then we can use many times.

 function createuser (name, score ) {
    const newuser = () ;